openaps/docs/Overview/overview.md

 Descriptions and links for all of the necessary hardware components to build an OpenAPS implementation.

 **[Setup](../Setup/setup.md)**<br>
+Step-by-step guides for getting the hardware configured properly and the openaps tools installed.

 **[Using openaps Tools](Using-openaps-Tools/using.md)**<br>

 **[Building an OpenAPS Implementation](Building-a-system/building.md)**<br>